ventus-ag/docs/_docs/tutorials/Install-LAMP+centos.md

 ```
 ### Install MariaDB Database

+Now that we have our web server up and running, it is time to install MariaDB, a MySQL drop-in replacement.
 MariaDB is a forked version of MySQL.
 It is an open source software application developed by a community that wants it to remain free for everyone.
 We will need MariaDB to store information for our dynamic websites.

 1) We can install MariaDB together with additional packages that we require on our CentOs server by running the commands below: